 (3) The school district shall notify the parent or guardian and place in the student's school record the following information:

-(a) the school district's determination as to whether the student is an English learner; and,
+(a) the school district's determination as to whether the student is an English learner; and

 (b) the student's program placement.

-(4) Each school district shall establish criteria, in accordance with Department of Elementary and Secondary Education guidelines, to identify students who may no longer be English learners.
+(4) Each school district shall establish criteria, in accordance with Department guidelines, to identify students who may no longer be English learners.

 14.03: Census

-(1) Each school district shall report annually to the Department of Elementary and Secondary Education, the following information as of the last day of the school year for each student who is an English learner:
+(1) Each school district shall report annually to the Department the following information as of the last day of the school year for each student who is an English learner:

 (a) the school in which the student is enrolled;